-The Latest: Audio released of screaming children at border
+The Latest: Cruz promises bill to deal with border crisis

-WASHINGTON – The Latest on President Donald Trump and immigration (all times local):
+WASHINGTON – The Latest on President Donald Trump and immigration (all times EDT):

 7:20 p.m.